Part 1 Preliminary

 10 Obligation to renegotiate

-(1) A party to an impacted lease may request that the other parties renegotiate the rent payable under, and other terms of, the impacted lease.(2) A party to the impacted lease may make a second or subsequent request under subsection (1), but, unless the parties otherwise agree, an impacted lessee may make a second or subsequent request only if the request—(a) is made during the prescribed period, and(b) does not relate to rent or outgoings for a period for which the rent or outgoings have already been reduced, waived or deferred following a renegotiation under this section unless the lessee ceases to be an impacted lessee during the period.(3) A party to an impacted lease must, if requested under this section—(a) renegotiate in good faith the rent payable under, and other terms of, the impacted lease, and(b) commence renegotiations within—(i) 14 days of receiving the request, or(ii) another period agreed to by the parties.(4) The parties must renegotiate the rent payable under, and other terms of, the impacted lease taking into consideration—(a) the economic impacts of the COVID-19 pandemic, and(b) the leasing principles set out in the National Code of Conduct.(5) When renegotiating the rent payable—(a) a grant or payment referred to in section 4(1)(a) that is made to a lessee must be treated as if it were part of the trade or turnover of the lessee, and(b) a lessor is not required to reduce rent for periods when the lessee is not an impacted lessee, and(c) a lessor is entitled to provide that a negotiated rent reduction will not apply at times during which the lessee ceases to be an impacted lessee.(6) For the purposes of subsection (5)(b) and (c), after 30 November 2021, a lessee is taken to be an impacted lessee if—(a) the lessee would have qualified for 1 of the following were it still to be available—(i) 2021 COVID-19 Micro-business Grant,(ii) 2021 JobSaver Payment, and(b) the following turnover in relation to the lessee in the 2020–2021 financial year was less than $5 million—(i) if the lessee is a franchisee—the turnover of the business conducted at the premises or land concerned,(ii) if the lessee is a corporation that is a member of a group—the turnover of the group,(iii) otherwise—the turnover of the business conducted by the lessee.(7) If the impacted lessee does not comply with subsections (3) or (4) or section 7, the lessor is taken to have complied with this section.(8) To avoid doubt, a renegotiation commenced but not concluded before the expiry of the prescribed period may be continued and concluded after the expiry.
+(1) For the purposes of section 9, a party to an impacted lease may request that the other parties renegotiate the rent payable under, and other terms of, the impacted lease.(2) A party to the impacted lease may make a second or subsequent request under subsection (1), but, unless the parties otherwise agree, an impacted lessee may make a second or subsequent request only if the request—(a) is made during the prescribed period, and(b) does not relate to rent or outgoings for a period for which the rent or outgoings have already been reduced, waived or deferred following a renegotiation under this section unless the lessee ceases to be an impacted lessee during the period.(3) A party to an impacted lease must, if requested under this section—(a) renegotiate in good faith the rent payable under, and other terms of, the impacted lease, and(b) commence renegotiations within—(i) 14 days of receiving the request, or(ii) another period agreed to by the parties.(4) The parties must renegotiate the rent payable under, and other terms of, the impacted lease taking into consideration—(a) the economic impacts of the COVID-19 pandemic, and(b) the leasing principles set out in the National Code of Conduct.(5) When renegotiating the rent payable—(a) a grant or payment referred to in section 4(1)(a) that is made to a lessee must be treated as if it were part of the trade or turnover of the lessee, and(b) a lessor is not required to reduce rent for periods when the lessee is not an impacted lessee, and(c) a lessor is entitled to provide that a negotiated rent reduction will not apply at times during which the lessee ceases to be an impacted lessee.(6) For the purposes of subsection (5)(b) and (c), after 30 November 2021, a lessee is taken to be an impacted lessee if—(a) the lessee would have qualified for 1 of the following were it still to be available—(i) 2021 COVID-19 Micro-business Grant,(ii) 2021 JobSaver Payment, and(b) the following turnover in relation to the lessee in the 2020–2021 financial year was less than $5 million—(i) if the lessee is a franchisee—the turnover of the business conducted at the premises or land concerned,(ii) if the lessee is a corporation that is a member of a group—the turnover of the group,(iii) otherwise—the turnover of the business conducted by the lessee.(7) If the impacted lessee does not comply with subsections (3) or (4) or section 7, the lessor is taken to have complied with this section.(8) (Repealed)s 10: Am 2022 (66), Sch 1 .

 11 Actions required by law are not breaches